 What do you think gives Donegal its unique identity?

-Do you have a favourite local writer or author?
+Do you have a favourite local singer or musician?

 What's the biggest challenge facing the county today?